 Kevin Rix- Head Coach

-Kevin Rix returns in 2019 for his second season as head coach of the CCRI baseball
+Kevin Rix returns in 2020 for his third season as head coach of the CCRI baseball team.

-Rix made his head-coaching debut last year following seven seasons as an assistant and associate head coach.
+Rix made his head-coaching debut in 2018 following seven seasons as an assistant and associate head coach.
 He earned his collegiate coaching stripes under the guidance of CCRI baseball's all-time wins leader, Ken Hopkins.
-Rix helped Hopkins win 175 of his record 411 collegiate victories during Hopkins' final seven seasons.
+Rix assisted Hopkins in 175 of his record 411 collegiate victories during Hopkins' final seven seasons.

 As an associate coach, he worked primarily with the Knights' pitchers and assisted in other areas.
 Now as head coach, Rix has broadened his scope of duties to include offensive and defensive areas while still maintaining focus on his specialty, which is assisting the pitching staff.